janboddez/webmention-comments/README.md

 }, 10, 4 );
 ```
 ## Downloading and Prefixing PHP Dependecies
-For reference oinly and not needed to use the plugin.
+For reference only and not needed to use the plugin.
 The `build` folder is checked in and contains the necessary dependencies, after all.

 Assuming `humbug/php-scoper` is installed globally:
 ```